 - Direct link: You can join the meeting by clicking on the direct link, which you may find in the email invitation you received when the meeting was scheduled.
 If you have the Teams app installed, it will open automatically.
 Otherwise, the link will open Teams in your browser.

 - Join from chat: When a meeting starts, it appears at the top of your chat list.
 Find the meeting and click Join.

 - Join in a channel: If the meeting is being hosted in a channel, you can join right there!
 You’ll also be able to see related content and who’s already in the meeting.

 - Call in: Technical difficulties?
 Not to worry.
 Along with the direct link, you’ll find a phone number and conference ID that will let you access the meeting by phone.

 I hope this article helped convince you that Teams is a day-to-day work tool you can really rely on.
 Aside from collaboration within teams and projects, you can chat with colleagues, view your agenda, and share files from cloud storage.

-Microsoft Teams brings together all the benefits of Office 365 services and tools in one application.
+Microsoft Teams brings together all the benefits of Microsoft 365 services and tools in one application.
 That’s a big part of why I think Teams is so great and encourage everyone to embrace this modern workplace tool!

 However, we’re only getting started with Teams.
 Stay tuned for the final part in this series for advanced topics like governance and admin settings—until then, rock on!